 As the Gallup poll and other studies show, a brand culture isn’t just a nice-to-have–it’s a direct driver of business performance.
 CMOs are uniquely positioned to help instill a brand culture and be the brand conduit for all other departments.
 Once a distinct brand culture has been cultivated, employees become passionate advocates of the company and recognize that they, as employees, also have a responsibility to the brand–to be the brand.

 Only when the leadership team and employees unite around a simple and motivating brand purpose, and embody that purpose in how the experience is delivered, does a brand have the foundation to connect with its consumers.

-Article originally published on CMO.com on August 7, 2014.
+Article written by Dave Mayer and originally published on CMO.com on August 7, 2014.